wchalstead/usdai/README.md

 provides methods for conducting hypothesis tests about the mean and variance of high-dimension datasets in absence of this assumption, requiring no prior knowledge of the behavior of $`d`$ as $`n`$ goes to infinity.

-For more information on cross U-statistics, see Kim and Ramdas (2024).
-For more information on the self-normalization process, see Wang and Shao (2020) and Shao (2015).
+This testing procedure is based on the self-normalized (Wang and Shao 2020; Shao 2015) cross U-statistic (Kim and Ramdas 2024) which has a known asymptotic distribution described in Lobato (2001).

 ## Installation